grr14/PokelabServer/README.md

 ## Description

-This is a graphql server filled with informations about Pokemon fetched from the [Pokemon API](https://pokeapi.co/).
+This is a graphql server I made filled with informations about Pokemon fetched from a postgres Database.
 The server is written in javascript using the [Apollo Data Graph Platform](https://www.apollographql.com/).

 ## How to use